Do you administer your domain name system (DNS)?

-D-Zone is a secondary Anycast DNS service that has a global footprint, and an unparalleled presence inside Canada and close to Canadian population hubs.
+D-Zone is a secondary Anycast DNS service that has a global footprint, and an unparalleled presence inside Canada and close to Canadian population hubs and connected to well-peered internet exchange points (IXP).
 This architecture improves performance, increases resilience and helps to mitigate DDoS attacks.

 D-Zone Anycast DNS servers are located in Canada and in global Internet hubs, and managed to provide a 100 per cent up time service level agreement (SLA).
 Each node is built with fully redundant, load-balanced, state-of-the-art equipment to improve capacity, latency, security and up-time.